 The New Orleans Office of Inspector General (OIG) was established in 2006 by City Code Ordinance §2-1120 pursuant to Section 9-401 of the Home Rule Charter.
 The OIG serves the citizens of New Orleans and provides independent and objective reporting to the Mayor, City Council, and New Orleans residents.
 Our mission is to prevent fraud and abuse, and to promote efficiency and effectiveness in City operations and programs.
-The New Orleans OIG is functionally composed of Legal Affairs and Administration; Government Performance, which includes the Division of Inspection and Evaluation; Government Integrity, which includes the Investigations and Audit Divisions; and Construction Fraud.
+The New Orleans OIG is functionally composed of Legal Affairs and Administration; Government Performance, which includes the Division of Inspection and Evaluation; Government Integrity, which includes the Investigations and Audit Divisions.

 Legal Affairs and Administration

 The General Counsel provides legal counsel for the OIG.
 The General Counsel reviews all OIG work products for legal accuracy.
 The General Counsel heads a support staff that includes an office manager and administrative assistant.

 The Inspection and Evaluation Division’s goal is to increase the efficiency, effectiveness, transparency, and accountability of city programs, agencies, and operations.
 To accomplish that goal, evaluators conduct independent, objective, empirically based, and methodologically sound inspections, evaluations, and performance reviews.
 The Division’s work products, intended for program managers, policy makers, and the public, use clear language and visual representations of data and processes to communicate findings and recommendations intended to help city government achieve the highest possible standards of performance.Inspections and Evaluations Division

 All inspections, evaluations, and reviews are conducted in accordance with the Association of Inspectors General Principles and Standards for Offices of Inspector General (Green Book).